umeshpanwar30/task-viewer-exercise/README.md

 ## How to run this page locally.??

-Ans Simply download the index.html file and open it in any modern web browser (Chrome, Firefox, or Edge).
+Ans: Simply download the index.html file and open it in any modern web browser (Chrome, Firefox, or Edge).

 ## 📝 Task Management App (Task Viewer Exercise) :